-A pandemic may incapacitate (and/or terminate) a significant portion of the population, crippling the infrastructure due to lack of manpower and possibly leaving you without groceries, utilities and other services for the duration (months or longer).
+A pandemic may incapacitate (and/or terminate) a significant portion of the population.
+It may cripple our infrastructure due to the lack of people working during the outbreak.
+It will likely leave you without groceries and other services for the duration (months or longer).

 If a deadly virus were to infect the population and spread easily from person to person, a pandemic (worldwide outbreak of disease) could begin.
 No one can predict when a pandemic might occur.

 Are you ready to self quarantine for 30, 60, 90, 120 days?